aws/codecatalyst-blueprints/README.md

 ## Set Up

 We highly recommend you use [vscode](https://code.visualstudio.com/).
 This repo is set up to link things properly when using VScode.
-Although plugins also exist for vimlords.
+Although plugins also exist for vim.
 Many gitignored files will be invisible in vim and may cause annoying problems.

 #### Prereq: